stephenslab/dsc-wiki/src/advanced_course/Remote_Computations.md

 [DSC basics, part I][dsc-intro-1].
 The source code can be found [here][one-sample-location].

-Suppose we created the `first_investigate_simpler.dsc` script, and now we would like to submit it to a remote cluster to generate all the results.
+Our aim is to submit it to a remote cluster to generate all the results.
 Before doing so, we should make sure it works.

-We should run directly from command terminal a "truncate" version to test the script (see [here][dsc-prototyping-tips] for details):
+First, run the the "truncate" version of the DSC command to test the script (see [here][dsc-prototyping-tips] for details):

 ```bash
 dsc first_investigate_simpler.dsc --truncate
 ```

-If the "truncated run" reports error, we should try to [debug DSC][dsc-debugging-tips], repeat the previous step, until the truncated run works.
+If the "truncated run" reports error, try to
+[debug DSC][dsc-debugging-tips] and test again until the truncated run works.

 Now we are ready to submit the DSC to run on computer cluster.

 ## Overview of running remote jobs

-DSC uses one additional configuration file and two command options (`--host` and `--to-host`) to run on a remote computer (or "host", hereafter).
-Here a remote computer can be:
+DSC uses an additional configuration file and two command options (`--host` and `--to-host`) to run on a remote system.

-1. A standalone desktop workstation without a job queue system

-2. A system with a job queue manager, such as PBS-based cluster

-DSC facilicates two approaches to run remote tasks:
+DSC facilicates two approaches to running remote tasks:

 1. "On-Host", the conventional way: log in to the host and run DSC with `--host` argument.
 For a standalone system, this is no